Klopp-top/Al-Cringe-WRO2026-FE/README.md

 ## 🤖 About the Robot

 Our robot uses an **Ackermann steering geometry** with **rear-wheel drive**.
-Vision and decision-making run entirely on the **Raspberry Pi 5**, with no intermediate microcontroller — this reduces latency compared to Pi + Arduino architectures.
+The chassis is fully **3D-printed**, designed from scratch in **Fusion 360**.

+The architecture splits responsibilities across two boards: the **Raspberry Pi 5** handles computer vision and high-level decision-making, while an **Arduino Nano** takes care of low-level, time-critical control — driving the steering servo and drive motor, and continuously polling the three ultrasonic distance sensors.
+Sensor readings and motor/servo commands are exchanged between the two boards over a serial (UART/USB) link.

 **Key design decisions:**
-- Single-board architecture: RPi 5 handles both CV pipeline and motor control directly via GPIO
+- Two-board architecture: Raspberry Pi 5 for vision and strategy, Arduino Nano for real-time actuator control and sensor polling — keeps the vision loop on the Pi free from timing-sensitive PWM/sensor work
-- Wide-angle camera (120° FOV) for maximum field of view during obstacle detection
+- Wide field-of-view Pi Camera v3 for obstacle detection
-- NEMA 17 stepper motor for precise, repeatable speed control without encoder tuning
-- DRV8825 driver with 1/32 microstepping for smooth, quiet motion
+- Single steering servo (Surpas 25g) driving the Ackermann linkage
+- Drive motor for the regional stage runs open-loop at 915 RPM (no encoder); a version with encoder feedback is planned for the next stage
+- Fully custom 3D-printed chassis, modeled entirely in Fusion 360

 ---